 Khun Saiyuud Diwong, affectionately known as PooÂ (short for "Chompoo" orÂ rose apple),Â Â is a long-time resident of Klong Toey, the largest slum in Bangkok.
 For more than 5 years Khun Poo has been running her cooking school in Klong Toey for tourists as well as local residents.
-She represents a remarkable model of success and positivity in an often stark and complex landscape of poverty and hardship.
+She represents a remarkable model of success and positivity in an often stark and complex landscape of poverty and hardship and has trained up a stellar team of fellow residents.

 Khun Poo has been covered by media all over the world, but most important to her: she has changed the life of her family and the life of many neighbours in the Klong Toey community.
 She offers employment and supports others to start their own business.
 You can read more about neighbours helping each other at Helping Hands